pheen/elastic_ruby_client/README.md

 ## Installation

-1. Install the extension through VSCode or by cloning this repo to your extensions folder.
+1. Install the extension through VSCode

 2. Configure `projectPaths` in VSCode's settings.
 A workspace **must** be a sub-directory of one of these paths for this extension to function.